Colonia del Sacramento: Transportation

 Colonia del Sacramento is served by three ferry boat lines from Buenos Aires, Argentina: "Buquebus", "Seacat Colonia" and "Colonia Express".

 Two principal highways end in Colonia: Route 1 connects Colonia to Montevideo and points east; Route 21 connects to points north, including the Aarón de Anchorena National Park, 30 km distant, and Fray Bentos.
 There is also a local airport for small planes.
 There is a project in process to lengthen the runway and begin commercial flights to Buenos Aires (this was done in the past) and other cities within Uruguay.

 The city is served by Laguna de los Patos International Airport located 6 km from Colonia along Route 1.

 Consular representation

-Argentina and Portugal both maintain a consulate in Colonia del Sacramento.
+Argentina maintains a consulate in Colonia del Sacramento.